Skip to content

 -- Bertrand Motte, Marketing Manager, Amadeus

 The question is not whether AI-driven brand discovery matters.
 It already does.
 The question is what you do this week.
 Here is a concrete starting point: run the manual audit described above.
 Spend 30 minutes testing your brand across ChatGPT, Claude, Gemini, and Perplexity.
 Document where you appear and where you do not.
 Then pick one strategy from this guide.
 The one that addresses your biggest gap, and execute it within the next two weeks.
-That single action puts you ahead of 78% of the market.
+That single action puts you ahead of most of your market.

 Ready to stop guessing and start measuring?

-Get a complete picture of your brand's AI visibility across ChatGPT, Claude, Gemini, Perplexity, and 4 more platforms.
+Get a complete picture of your brand's AI visibility across ChatGPT, Claude, Gemini, Perplexity, and 8 more platforms.
 Free 7-day trial, no credit card required.

 Start Your Free AI Visibility Audit → (opens in new tab)